Quantum Phase diagrams and transitions for Chern topological insulators: Lattice Implementation

 \subsection{Physical Models with Higher Chern numbers $|C| > 1$}

-Here, we show that one can achieve higher Chern numbers by using commensurate higher neighborhood interactions, which we classify for lattices that are based on imaginary quadratic field extensions, whose main physical examples are the square and triangular lattices as well as those based upon them, like the hexagonal and Kagome lattice.
-Building a Hamiltonian with coupling such higher order terms also gives us access to phase transitions between topological phases with arbitrarily high Chern numbers.
+In this section, using concrete examples, we show how one can indeed achieve higher Chern numbers by using commensurate higher neighborhood interactions as discussed in \S\ref{par:supercell} using the classification of commensurate lattices given above in \ref{theorem:main2}.
+The two main physical examples are the square and triangular lattices as well as those based upon them, like the hexagonal and Kagome lattice.
+Building a Hamiltonian with coupling such higher order terms gives us access to phase transitions between topological phases with arbitrarily high Chern numbers.

-We will achieve higher Chern numbers by using the strategy of coverings \eqref{eq:covers}, this will produce a map whose degree is the original one multiplied by $|\Lambda/\Lambda'|$.

-Notably, the momentum $k \in T^2$ always appears in the inner product with the nearest-neighbor vectors.
-Consequently, a tight-binding implementation of sending $T^n\to T^n$ is to look for neighbors that are in the same direction as the original model but are an integer multiple of the distance further (this integer can be negative).
-To avoid breaking the lattice symmetry, we also require the distant neighbors to have the same number as the original ones.
-This imposes a restriction on $\Lambda'$ as discussed in Appendix \ref{par:ufd}.